Scientists Think They’ve Found A Cure For All 160 Or So Mutations Of The Common Cold

 Not One Virus

 Disease such as AIDS, ebola, or influenza (the flu) are caused by a single virus or, in some cases, a small handful of closely-related viruses (or strains of the same virus).
-The common cold, on the other hand, is caused by any of at least 160 known viruses, called “rhinoviruses,” rhino being ancient Greek for “nose,” which is where the bug wreaks most of its havoc.
+The common cold, on the other hand, is caused by any of at least 160 known viruses called “rhinoviruses.”
+Rhino is ancient Greek for “nose,” which is where the bug wreaks the most havoc.

 That’s why it’s all but impossible to create a vaccine for them.
-When you get a flu vaccine, for example, you’re getting immunized against three or four strains of the influenza virus that the medical community thinks will be prominent this year.
+When you get a flu vaccine, for example, you’re getting immunized against three or four strains of the influenza virus that the medical community thinks will be prominent in a given year.
 But with 160 or more rhinoviruses going around, it’s impossible to immunize against them all.

 What’s more, they’re prone to mutation, which makes them drug-resistant.